guar47/dpashutskii.com_v2/content/blog/2022-january-retrospective/index.md

 In January we didn’t do much for Taco.
 Mostly focusing on fixing all the bugs after launch and trying to spread the word about the project.

-In December, we also sold two LifeTimeDeals for Taco and we removed this type of payment from the project.
+In January, we also sold two LifeTimeDeals for Taco and we removed this type of payment from the project.
 Now we’ll only focus on subscriptions.

 ## **✍️ Writing**